WilliamUW/HackTheValley/README.md

 ## Inspiration

-The inspiration for FaceConnect came from a common problem many of us have experienced - the difficulty of staying in touch with people we meet at various events, whether it's a hackathon, a party, or a networking event.
-It's frustrating when we hit it off with someone, but either forget to exchange contact information or struggle to remember who they are later on.
-FaceConnect was born out of a desire to solve this problem by using facial recognition technology to connect people through their photos.
+The inspiration for FaceConnect came from a common problem many of us have experienced - the difficulty of staying in touch with people I meet at various events, whether it's a hackathon, a party, or a networking event.
+It's frustrating when I hit it off with someone, but either forget to exchange contact information or struggle to remember who they are later on.
+FaceConnect was born out of a desire to solve this problem by using facial recognition technology to connect people through their photos!

 ## What it does